-This video is part 10 of a video series created to help individuals obtain a better understanding of Long-Term Care Insurance.
+This video is part 5 of a video series that has been created to help individuals obtain a better understanding of Long-Term Care Insurance.
 More specifically, what Long-Term Care is, who needs Long-Term Care, what the types of Long-Term Care are, what Long-Term Care Insurance covers, Considerations, and whether or not someone can still purchase long-term care insurance.

 The entire video series can be found here on our YouTube channel: https://www.youtube.com/watch?v=dAfGKsKQIS4&list=PL8BRKF6RZne9Bi3nhipkU9Iq1YRQ57EJT&index=1

 So who needs long-term care?
 It's difficult to predict how much or what type of long-term care a person might need.
 It's certainly not a cookie-cutter type of situation.

 There are several things that increase the need for long-term care.
 Certainly, there's a higher chance of needing it as we get older.

 Also, women live longer and typically outlive their husbands and therefore are at a higher risk of needing in-home care.
 Single people are more likely to need in-home care by nature of the fact that they're by themselves.
 This is very similar to a widowed person who is left by themself.